gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ##### Dangling Non-fetching Atomics

-The comm layer uses the libfabric messaging (SEND/RECV) interface for Active Messages (AMs).
-It defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and atomic operations when we're using a provider that can't do those natively.
+The comm layer defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and atomic operations when we're using a provider that can't do those natively.
 AMs can either be blocking, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ("fire and forget").
 All effects of a blocking AM are visible before the target sends back the "done" response.
 AMs for unregistered RMA are always blocking.
 AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases that needn't concern us here.
 AMs for fetching atomic operations are blocking.
-However, the effect on the target datum of a non-fetching atomic operation done using a nonblocking AM may not be visible before the initiator receives the libfabric completion and continues executing.
-Without delivery-complete the AM message may not have been delivered, but even with delivery-complete it may not have been acted upon by the AM handler on the target node, because "delivery" just means that the AM request has been put in the target node's AM request buffer, not that the handler there has done anything with it.
+However, nonblocking AMs may be used for non-fetching atomic operations and in this case the effect of the atomic on the target datum may not be visible before the initiator receives the libfabric completion and continues executing.
+Even if the comm layer is using delivery-complete the AM request may not have been acted upon by the AM handler on the target node, because "delivery" just means that the AM request has been put in the target node's AM request buffer, not that the handler there has dealt with it.
+And without delivery-complete even less is known about the state of the target datum.

-Incomplete AM-mediated non-fetching atomic operations at a given remote node by a given transmit endpoint can be forced to finish and be visible by sending any kind of blocking AM from the endpoint to the node.
-With send-after-send ordering the no-op will arrive after the atomic.
-Since it's a blocking AM the initiator will not continue until after the AM handler on that node has dealt with it and responded.
-At that point, since the atomic arrived before the later blocking AM, the atomic must have been handled as well.
+Incomplete AM-mediated non-fetching atomic operations at a given remote node, done from a given transmit endpoint, can be forced to finish and be visible by sending a blocking AM of any kind from the endpoint to the node.
+Send-after-send ordering ensures the later blocking AM will arrive after the atomic one.
+And since it's blocking, the initiator will not continue until after the AM handler on the target node has responded.
+At that point, the handler must have dealt with the earlier atomic AM as well.

 ##### Dangling Regular Stores

-The comm layer uses the libfabric RMA (READ/WRITE/ATOMIC) interface for GETs, PUTs, and native atomics.
-Various forms of read-after-write message ordering are always used for RMA MCM conformance.
-(This is actually overkill, because really we only need to ensure that reading from a specific address after writing to it produces the result that was written, but libfabric doesn't supply a way to say that directly.)
-If we're not using delivery-complete then the comm layer may see the completions for regular PUTs and non-fetching native atomics before their effects are visible in target memory.
-And, similar to the AM-mediated case, even with delivery-complete, for non-fetching atomic operations we may see the completion event before the target datum has been updated.
+Various forms of RMA read-after-write message ordering are always used for RMA MCM conformance for GETs, PUTs, and native atomics.
+As with AM-mediated atomics, even with delivery-complete the target datum of a non-fetching native atomic operation may not have been updated when the initiator sees the completion event.
+And without delivery-complete, the effects of not only non-fetching native atomics but also regular RMA PUTs may not be visible when the completion is delivered.

 To force regular PUTs or native non-fetching atomics to a given remote node from a given endpoint to be visible we can do a GET from that node